 Undercuts were intentionally produced during the fabrication of the type A, B, C, and D specimens.
-Attempts were made to create the largest undercut possible to produce worst-case scenarios.
+Welding procedures and techniques were employed to create the largest undercut possible.
 Undercut locations and characteristics are discussed in this section for all specimens.

 Type A specimens were used to investigate the influence of undercutting on the fatigue performance caused by wrapping the stiffener weld around the interior clip and exterior edges of the stiffener.
-A close-up of the type A stiffener detail is shown in Figure 2-19.
+A close-up of the type A stiffener detail is shown in Figure 2-18.
 Arrows are used in the figure to indicate the points of undercutting.

-Figure 2-19: Location of Undercut for Specimen Type A
+Figure 2-18: Location of Undercut for Specimen Type A

 Interior stiffener undercuts varied in size and shape.
-Some undercuts were large and circular as pictured in Figure 2-20.
-Other undercuts were small, narrow, or invisible to inspection as shown in Figure 2-21.
-Minimal to no undercutting occurred at the exterior edge of the stiffener as shown in Figure 2-22.
+Some undercuts were large and circular as pictured in Figure 2-19.
+Other undercuts were small, narrow, or invisible to inspection as shown in Figure 2-20.
+Minimal to no undercutting occurred at the exterior edge of the stiffener as shown in Figure 2-21.